Family Caregiver Alliance. Caregiver statistics: Demographics. Accessed March 21, 2023.

 Before you begin your caregiving duties, it helps to get organized.
 Decide what tasks you can take on yourself or divide among willing family members.
 And identify what extra resources you’ll need, especially if you’re handling everything alone.
 Having a concrete plan in place can give you a sense of calm, especially when new issues arise.

 Check with your community and home health agencies plan to see what resources are available.
 Aetna Medicare Advantage members and their caregivers can tap into the Resources For Living® program, which provides access to consultants who help find services and resources in the community to help meet everyday needs.
-The call is free, but members are responsible for any expenses associated with the services they use.
+There is no extra cost for the call, but members are responsible for any expenses associated with the services they use.

 Caregiving can be physically and emotionally exhausting, and you may feel the desire to take on everything yourself.
 Trying to be a superhero could lead to burnout, and that’s not good for anyone.
 Asking for help is especially important if your loved one has a chronic condition, like cancer.